parlaynu/hue-utilities/README.md

 Test it by unplugging, waiting a few minutes and then plugging back in.

-To do the opposite, that is have the light always turn on
+To do the opposite, that is have the light always turn on, run with the '--negate' flag.

 Enjoy your slumber!